 return DatabaseConnection()

-decorator decorates a function that returns a resource.
+The @resource decorator decorates a function that returns a resource.
 The object returned from the resource function itself can be any standard python object - it doesn't need to inherit any particular interface or implement any particular functionality.

 class DatabaseConnection():